Skip to content

 What Remains Supported

 rp1 is still worktree-aware for project resolution.
 When invoked from a user-managed linked worktree, rp1 correctly resolves the authoritative .rp1 directory from the main repository root.
-This behavior is provided by the rp1-root-dir agent tool, which performs read-only detection only.

 What to Use Instead